zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/docs/005_final_action_and_more.md

 The record is not really deleted!
 It just `markAsDeleted: true`!

-Looks familiar right?
+It looks familiar right?

 Da!
 This is how to implement the `Trash Can` function. 😊

 ## What's next?

-If you are fully understand this chapter, you can go to next Chapter [Business Growing!
+If you are fully understood this chapter, you can go to next Chapter [Business Growing!
 New Requirement!](./010_business_growing_new_requirements.md)

-If you have any questions to ask, you can open issue from here https://github.com/zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/issues/new
+If you have any questions, you can open issue from here https://github.com/zackexplosion/Baby-Hospital-How-To-Fall-Stuck-Into-Backend-Web-Development-With-Node.js/issues/new

 ---